 Savannah exceeded my expectations.
 When I think how to describe its magic I am scared to convert my feelings into words because no words are enough.
 Well, my words are not enough.

-Below are my pictures of Savannah, Georgia, accompanied by quotes from his incredible book.
-I hope you will fall in love with Savannah as much as I did.
+Below are my pictures of Savannah, Georgia, accompanied by quotes about Savannah from his incredible book.
+I hope you will fall in love with the city as much as I did.

 “… Savannah is utterly impervious to outside influence.
 Not that people haven’t tried to influence us!
 Good Lord, they try all the time.
 People come here from all over the country and fall in love with Savannah.
 Then they move here and pretty soon they’re telling us how much more lively and prosperous Savannah could be if we only knew what we had and how to take advantage of it.
 I call these people ‘Gucci carpetbaggers.’
 They can be rather insistent, you know.
 Even rude.
 We smile pleasantly and we nod, but we don’t budge an inch… It’s not that we’re trying to be difficult.
 We just happen to like things exactly the way they are!”